dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 After the data has been cleaned by removing the missing values, we need to separate the continuous and categorical variables to prepare them for regression.

 A simple way to identify these two variables is by plotting a scatter matrix.
 Continuous variables show a linear and even distribution across the plot.
 While categorical variables show a grouped and ordered distribution across the plot.
-There are also oridinal variables which are ordered categorical variables.
+There are also oridinal variables which are ordered-categorical variables.
 These are categorical classes with a natural order of progression and do not need to be transformed into dummy variables.

 INSERT IMAGE HERE

 Here you can clearly see the two different types of data.
-We can take a closer look on each one of the variables.
+We can take a closer look on each of the variables below.

 INSERT IMAGE HERE